kdjohnson89/Python-practice/README.md

 # Python-practice
-This repository contains practice files from the Learn Python course at codeacademy.com
+This repository contains practice files (independent from each other) from the Learn Python course at codeacademy.com